 Did you know that customer testimonials can increase sales by 10%?

-So if you’re looking into increasing your revenue while getting more Twitter followers, why not embed a Twitter mentions timeline on your website?
+If you’re looking into increasing your revenue and making money while getting more Twitter followers, why not embed a Twitter mentions timeline on your website?

-In the example below, SeedProd, the best landing page builder for WordPress, showed their customer testimonial tweets by embedding a mentions feed on their sales page.
+In the example below, SeedProd, the best website builder for WordPress, showed their customer testimonial tweets by embedding a mentions feed on their sales page.

 This Twitter integration strengthens brand credibility because it shows potential customers that your business is trusted and happily recommended by your existing users.